Jackson Asset & Debt Division Attorney

 If you are thinking about filing for divorce in Jackson or are in the process of getting divorced, you probably have questions about property distribution.
 Property distribution involves, as it sounds, the distribution of marital property.
 Marital property includes both debts and assets of the marriage.
 Title 93 of the Mississippi Code governs divorce and alimony matters in Jackson, Mississippi.
 When it comes time for the court to divide marital property, what considerations will it use in distributing marital assets and marital debts?

 This is an important question, and it is one that you should discuss with a Jackson asset and debt division attorney.
 The distribution of marital property can be extremely complicated and contentious, and it is important to have an advocate on your side who can ensure that your voice is heard.
-At the law office of Derek L. Hall, PLLC, our experienced Jackson asset & debt division attorneys provide individualized attention to every case, and we are committed to assisting residents of the Jackson area.
+At the law office of Derek L. Hall, PC our experienced Jackson asset & debt division attorneys provide individualized attention to every case, and we are committed to assisting residents of the Jackson area.

 How Does Property Distribution Work in Mississippi?